x-i-a/xia-gpt/README.md

 # xia-gpt: Human-AI collaboration for General AI
 ## Product purpose
 * A collaborative workspace where human and AI contributions are equally valued.
-* A framework designed to simplify tasks.
-Adequate context and strong inferential capabilities ensure task success.
+* Highly configurable and compatible with all complex mission, and not limited to just development tasks.
 * Continuously evolving to decrease human involvement.
-Reaching 0% signifies the achievement of General AI.
+Reaching 0% signifies the achievement of General AI. ([Detail Roadmap](docs/design/genai_approach.md))
-* Highly configurable and compatible with all missions, not limited to just development tasks.

 ## Quick Start
 The quickest way to run xia-gpt is using full cloud context.
 You just need a navigator and several minutes.